paironaut/emacsclient-automator/README.md

    server](https://www.gnu.org/software/emacs/manual/html_node/emacs/Emacs-Server.html)
    (for example with `M-x server-start` or `emacs --daemon`)
 5. open a Finder window and ctrl-click a file.
-6. select 'Services >' from the bottom of the popup menu
+6. select 'Services >' from the bottom of the popup menu (if it appears)
 7. select 'withEmacs'.
 8. when you are finished editing type `C-x #` or `M-x server-edit`.